rubygarage/monitorbit/README.md

 # Monitorbit
 Gem provides quick way to set up monitoring system for state of your application and node on which it's running.

+## Features:
+  - monitoring puma(loading, threads capacity, etc.), sidekiq(successful / failed jobs, etc.), application state(slowest endpoints, 4xx/5xx errors count, etc.)
+  - monitoring node state (CPU,- RAM-, SWAP-, Disk usage)
+  - warning notifications with captured chart images via slack channel
+  - version controlled configurations for all ecosystem

-# How it works?
+## How it works?
-The main purpose of monitorbit as gem - is exporting application metrics.
+The main purpose of monitorbit as gem - is exporting application metrics which could be scraped and visualized by external software like Prometheus and Grafana.
 Some exporting logic already exists within Yabeda gems which we are using and some logic we've added to provide additional metrics, we consider necessary for each application.
 After your application running, it's able to give its state and prometheus steps in.
 Prometheus scraps metrics from your application with preconfigured frequency, from preconfigured endpoints and stores them in its time-series database.
-Grafana in turn gets stored data within Prometheus database via PromQL and visualizes it.
+Grafana in turn gets that data from Prometheus database via PromQL and visualizes it.

 Configuring prometheus and grafana, especially creating charts from scratch could be a headache, so to save your time we've prepared some configuration.
-Firstly, docker-compose.yml contains configurations for running grafana, prometheus and node_exporter images. .grafana folder has configurations for dashboards, datasources and notifiers.
-It also contains 20 preconfigured charts, which you can use out of the box. .prometheus folder contains configuration for services and endpoints from which Prometheus have to scrap metrics and frequence of scraping
+Firstly, docker-compose.yml contains configurations for running grafana, prometheus and node_exporter docker images. .grafana folder has configurations for dashboards, datasources and notifiers.
+It also contains 20 preconfigured charts, which you can use out of the box. .prometheus folder contains configuration for services and endpoints from which Prometheus would scrap metrics and frequence of scraping.

-Features:
-  - monitoring puma(loading, threads capacity, etc.), sidekiq(successful / failed jobs, etc.), application state(slowest endpoints, 4xx/5xx errors count, etc.)
-  - monitoring node state (CPU,- RAM-, SWAP-, Disk usage)
-  - warning notifications with captured chart images via slack channel
-  - version controlled configurations for all ecosystem

-Monitorbit contains:
-  - Yabeda gems, exporting puma, sidekiq and rails metrics
-  - Middleware, exporting 4xx / 5xx errors' metrics
-  - Docker-compose configuration for running grafana, prometheus and node_exporter
-  - Prometheus and Grafana settings
-  - Preconfigured dashboards

-Right after running application with all ecosystem, you have 3 dashboards out of the box:
+## Preconfigured dashboards, you can use out of the box:
   - Rails:
     - Puma overload (Puma loading percentage)
     - Puma Metrics (Counters of max-, running- and capacity threads)